 Which chores are age-appropriate for a four year old?

-Here are some simple chores that your four year old could start doing around the house:
+Here are some simple chores for 4-year-olds they could start doing around the house:

 1.Tidy their bedroom